hizircanbayram/Explainable-Pneumonia-Learning-A-Comprehensive-Study/README.md

 ## **Acknowledgement**
 This project is carried out for Trustable AI Course at Istanbul Technical University during 2021 fall semester.
+We thank DeepCloudLabs for GPU support.